SumoLogic/sumologic-documentation/docs/reuse/apps/create-aws-s3-source.md

 2. Verify you have enabled sending **Notifications** from your S3 bucket to the appropriate SNS topic.
 This is done in [step 10.E](#Configure-SNS-Notifications).
 3. If you didn’t use CloudFormation, check that the SNS topic has a confirmed subscription to the URL in AWS console.
 A "Pending Confirmation" state likely means that you entered the wrong URL while creating the subscription.

-**In the Sumo Logic UI under 'Log File Discovery', there is a green check with the message 'Sumo Logic has received an AWS validation request at this endpoint', but still high latencies.**
+**In the Sumo Logic UI, under 'Log File Discovery', there is a green check with the message 'Sumo Logic has received an AWS validation request at this endpoint', but still high latencies.**

 The green check confirms that the endpoint was used correctly, but it does not mean Sumo Logic is receiving notifications successfully.